2022 AQHA Executive Committee

-The 2021-2022 AQHA Executive Committee was elected during the 2021 AQHA Convention in San Antonio.
+The 2022-2023 AQHA Executive Committee was elected during the 2022 AQHA Convention in Las Vegas.

-The 2021-2022 American Quarter Horse Association Executive Committee was elected at the 2021 AQHA Convention in San Antonio.
+The 2022-2023 American Quarter Horse Association Executive Committee was elected at the 2022 AQHA Convention in Las Vegas.
 Though AQHA operates primarily upon the decisions of its members through the board of directors, the five-person Executive Committee is responsible for implementing important decisions and governing AQHA between the annual meetings of the membership and the board.
 The Executive Committee convenes throughout the year to conduct and manage the business of AQHA.

-The AQHA Executive Committee – consisting of a president, first vice president, second vice president, and two additional members – is elected each year by the board at the convention.
+The AQHA Executive Committee – consisting of a president, first vice president, second vice president and two additional members – is elected each year by the board at the convention.
 Each member serves a term of one year until the selection of his/her successor.
+Members are eligible for re-election and may serve on the Executive Committee for up to five years.

 Dr. Myers received his bachelor’s degree in biology from Kentucky Wesleyan College and graduated with his doctor of veterinary medicine from The Ohio State University.
 A licensed veterinarian since 1985, Dr. Myers owns and manages Hunting Ridge Animal Hospital and Ridgewood Stables.
 He serves on the board of the Ohio Veterinary Medical Licensing Board.